Santa Muerte: History

-In contrast to the Day of the Dead, overt veneration of Santa Muerte remained clandestine until the middle of the 20th century.
+In contrast to the Day of the Dead, overt veneration of Santa Muerte remained clandestine until the early 2000s.
 When it went public in sporadic occurrences, reaction was often harsh, and included the desecration of shrines and altars.
-At the beginning of the 20th century, José Guadalupe Posada created a similar, but secular figure by the name of Catrina, a female skeleton dressed in fancy clothing of the period.
-Posada began to evoke the idea that the universality of death generated a fundamental equality amongst man.
-His paintings of skeletons in daily life and that La Catrina were meant to represent the arbitrary and violent nature of an unequal society.
+At the beginning of the 20th century, José Guadalupe Posada created a similar, but secular, figure by the name of Catrina, a female skeleton dressed in fancy clothing of the period.
+Posada began to evoke the idea that the universality of death generated a fundamental equality amongst all human beings.
+His paintings of skeletons in daily life and of La Catrina were meant to represent the arbitrary and violent nature of an unequal society.

 Modern artists began to reestablish Posada's styles as a national artistic objective to push the limits of upper-class tastes; an example of Posada's influence is Diego Rivera's mural painting Dream of a Sunday Afternoon in the Alameda Central, which features La Catrina.
 The image of the skeleton and the Day of the Dead ritual that used to be held underground became commercialized and domesticated.
 The skeletal images became that of folklore, encapsulating Posada's viewpoint that death is an equalizer.

-Skeletons were put in extravagant dresses with braids in their hair, altering the image of Posada's original La Catrina.
+Skeletons were clad in extravagant dresses with braids in their hair, altering the image of Posada's original La Catrina.
 As opposed to being the political message Posada intended, the skeletons of equality became skeletal images which were appealing to tourists and the national folkloric Mexican identity.

-Veneration of Santa Muerte was documented in the 1940s in working-class neighborhoods in Mexico City such as Tepito.
-Other sources state that the revival has its origins around 1965 in the state of Hidalgo.
-At present Santa Muerte can be found throughout Mexico and also in parts of the United States and Central America.
+Veneration of Santa Muerte was documented in the 1940s in working-class neighborhoods in Mexico City, such as Tepito.
+At present, Santa Muerte can be found throughout Mexico and also across the United States and Central America.
 There are videos, websites, and music composed in honor of this folk saint.
-The cult of Santa Muerte first came to widespread popular attention in Mexico in August 1998, when police arrested notorious gangster Daniel Arizmendi López and discovered a shrine to the saint in his home.
+The new religious movement of Santa Muerte first came to widespread popular attention in Mexico in August 1998, when police arrested the notorious gangster Daniel Arizmendi López and discovered a shrine to the saint in his home.
 Widely reported in the press, this discovery inspired the common association between Santa Muerte, violence, and criminality in Mexican popular consciousness.

-Since 2001, there has been a "meteoric growth" in Santa Muerte belief, largely due to her reputation for performing miracles.
-Worship has been made up of roughly two million adherents, mostly in the State of Mexico, Guerrero, Veracruz, Tamaulipas, Campeche, Morelos, and Mexico City, with a recent spread to Nuevo León.
-In the late 2000s, the founder of Mexico City's first Santa Muerte church, David Romo, estimated that there were around 5 million devotees in Mexico, constituting approximately 5% of the country's population.
+Since 2001, there has been "meteoric growth" in Santa Muerte belief, largely due to her reputation for performing miracles.
+She has roughly 12 million adherents, with the great majority of concentrated in Mexico, the US, and Central America.
+In the late 2000s, the founder of Mexico's first Santa Muerte church, David Romo, estimated that there were around 5 million devotees in Mexico, constituting approximately 5% of the country's population.